 The Board believes that risk is inherent in innovation and the pursuit of long-term growth opportunities.
 The Company's management is responsible for day-to-day risk management activities.
 The Board, acting directly and through its committees, is responsible for the oversight of the Company's risk management practices.
 The Board's role in the Company's risk oversight process includes regular reviews of information from senior management (generally through Board committee presentation) regarding the areas of material risk to the Company.
 A description of certain material risks affecting the Company can be found in the Annual Report on Form 10-K for the year ended December 31, 2023.
 The Compensation Committee is responsible for overseeing the management of risks relating to the Company's executive compensation plans and arrangements.
 The Audit and Risk Committee oversees management of financial reporting, legal and regulatory compliance, and information technology risks, including cybersecurity risks.
-The Nominating and Corporate Governance Committee manages risks associated with the independence of the Board, potential conflicts of interest, and environmental, social, and governance (ESG) matters.
-Each committee reports regularly to the full Board on its activities.
+The Nominating and Corporate Governance Committee reports regularly to the full Board on its activities.
 In addition, the Board participates in regular discussions with the Company's senior management on many core subjects, including strategy, operations, finance, legal compliance, and public policy matters, in which risk oversight is an inherent element.
-The members of the Board also receive regular training from outside counsel on key risk topics, including legal and regulatory compliance, public company reporting requirements, ESG matters, information technology, cybersecurity and data privacy, as well as other topics of importance to public company governance, in order to remain current on best practices in managing risk.
+The members of the Board also receive regular training from outside counsel on key risk topics, including legal and regulatory compliance, public company reporting requirements, ESG matters, information technology, cybersecurity and data privacy, as well as other topics of importance to public company company company cervices in managing risk.